dnth/pgsql-search/README.md

         query=query,
         table_name="image_metadata",
         search_column="caption",
-        num_results=10,
-        interactive_output=True
+        num_results=10
     )
 ```
-The output is an interactive table with the results and query.
+The output is a pandas DataFrame with the results and query.

 ![results](./assets/results.png)